 The Quad Page Program (QPP) instruction is for programming the memory to be "0".
-A Write Enable (WREN)instruction must execute to set the Write Enable Latch (WEL) bit and Quad Enable (QE) bit must be set to "1" before sending the Quad Page Program (QPP).
+A Write Enable (WREN)instruction must execute to set the Write Enable Latch (WEL) bit.
 The Quad Page Programming takes four pins: SIO0, SIO1, SIO2, and SIO3 as data input, which can improve programmer performance and the effectiveness of application.
 The QPP operation frequency supports as fast as fQPP.
 The other function descriptions are as same as standard page program.